revaturelabs/interviewquestions/Java.md

 ---

-41. What is a Stack?
+28. What is a Stack?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

-Stack is a linear data structure which follows last in first out principal.
-The last in first out principal stats that the last element added to the stack is the first element to be removed.
+`Stack` is a linear data structure that follows the last in first out principle.
+The last in first out principle states that the last element added to the stack is the first element to be removed.
 To perform operations on queue we can use methods like `push()`, `pop()`, `peek()`, and `empty()`.

-The `push()` methods adds the element at the top of stack.
-The `pop()` methods removes and returns the top element from the stack.
-The `peek()` methods will return the first element in the stack without removing it.
+The `push()` method adds the element at the top of the stack.
+The `pop()` method removes and returns the top element from the stack.
+The `peek()` method will return the first element in the stack without removing it.
 The `empty()` method is used to check whether the stack is empty or not.

 </blockquote>